mcthoren/lcd_mon/README.md

 - [ ] get old code compiling on a modern system w.o. warnings
 - [x] test with hardware
 - [x] makefile
+- [ ] fix 'lcd_mon: sysctl: No such file or directory'
 - [ ] write readme